dulhara19/dulhara19/README.md

 Hello!
 I'm [Your Name], a passionate software developer with a keen interest in Java, web development, and creating innovative solutions to challenging problems.
 I'm always learning and exploring new technologies to stay ahead in the ever-evolving tech landscape.

-- 🔭 I’m currently working on: [Java-based web application]
+- 🔭 I’m currently working on: [Java-based web applications]
-- 🌱 I’m currently learning: [Technologies or Skills]
+- 🌱 I’m currently learning: [AI,ML,Java]
-- 👯 I’m looking to collaborate on: [Projects or Areas of Interest]
+- 👯 I’m looking to collaborate on: [AI and IOT]
-- 🤔 I’m looking for help with: [Specific Issues or Questions]
+- 🤔 I’m looking for help with: []
-- 💬 Ask me about: [Topics You Are Knowledgeable About]
+- 💬 Ask me about: [anything]
-- 📫 How to reach me: [Your Contact Information]
+- 📫 How to reach me: [kldkaluthotage@students.nsbm.ac.lk]
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: [coding =!(fun)]

 ## 🛠️ Skills and Technologies